Harsha Kiran is the founder and innovator of Techjury.net. He started it as a personal passion proje... | See full bio

 (Proof Point, Statista)

-The delivery services industry was the most targeted by phishing email spam in 2022.
-Second to it is online stores with over 15 %, followed by banks and payment systems with 10%.
+In 2022, about 3.4 billion phishing email spams were sent daily, and the delivery services industry received most of them.
+Second to it are online stores with 15 %, followed by banks and payment systems with 10%.

 With the rise of e-commerce businesses, companies must take extra precautions when opening emails.
 Based on these statistics, they are the target victims.

-The location also matters in targeting receivers of email spam.
-According to the study, about 42% of the attacks targeted people in the U.S. Second is the United Kingdom, with 10% of the attack volume targeted to its people.
+Of the 4.37 billion email users worldwide, almost half of the spam attacks focus on Americans.
+According to the study, about 42% of the attacks targeted people in the US.
+Second, is the United Kingdom, with 10% of the attack volume targeted to its people.

 People using dating sites like Tinder can be prone to malicious email spam.
 The swarming of adult content on the internet makes it the most persistent and profitable target for spammers.